ShannaBadhesha/Final_project/README.md

 plotMA(resAsh, xlim=xlim, ylim=ylim, main="ashr")
 ```
 ![png](Graphs/graph_3.png)
+Three MA plots using the following shrinkage methods: apeglm, normal and ashr.
+This is useful for ranking and visualization, without the need for arbitrary filters on low count genes.

 ### Plot Counts
 It can also be useful to examine the counts of reads for a single gene across the groups.
 A simple function for making this plot is plotCounts, which normalizes counts by the estimated size factors (or normalization factors if these were used) and adds a pseudocount of 1/2 to allow for log scale plotting.
 The counts are grouped by the variables in intgroup, where more than one variable can be specified.
 Here we specify the gene which had the smallest p value from the results table created above.
 You can select the gene to plot by rowname or by numeric index.